temporalio/temporal-learning/docs/tutorials/python/build-an-email-drip-campaign/index.md

 - entity workflow
 last_update:
   date: 2024-03-06
-title: Build an email subscription Workflow with Temporal and Python
 description: Implement an email subscription application with Temporal's Workflows, Activities, and Queries, and allow users to start  your business logic through a web action.
 image: /img/temporal-logo-twitter-card.png
 ---